Zangdarr/ZPlanner/README.md

 ZPLANNER

+next version : implementation of weekly and monthly TODO list

-next version : management of tasks on different days
+current version : management of tasks on different days

-current version : a "database" of task files is implemented.
+version 3 : a "database" of task files is implemented.

 version 2 : daily management of tasks